Skip to main content

 Is SimplePractice HIPAA compliant?

 Additionally, SimplePractice has a partnership with the Telebehavioral Health Institute.
-The Telebehavioral Health Institute holds a high criteria with whom they partner, and we are proud of our relationship with the them: Telebehavioral Health Institute Affiliates, Partners and Sponsors.
+The Telebehavioral Health Institute holds a high criteria with whom they partner, and we’re proud of our relationship with them.

 Do I need a BAA with SimplePractice to begin using Telehealth?

-When you signed up for your trial account with SimplePractice, you also agreed to our Terms of Service and Business Associate Agreement.
-Signing up for your trial constitutes a legally binding agreement as stated when you click the Start my free trial button.
+When you sign up for your trial with SimplePractice, you also agree to our Terms of Service and Business Associate Agreement (BAA).
+Signing up for your trial constitutes a legally binding agreement, as stated when you select the checkbox and click Start my free trial.

 All features in our platform are covered in this agreement, including Telehealth.

-There will be no need for you to agree to or "sign" the BAA again once you switch to a paid subscription.
-You can access a copy of the agreement here: SimplePractice BAA.
+There’s no need for you to agree to or "sign" the BAA again once you switch to a paid subscription.
+To access a copy of the agreement, see SimplePractice BAA.

 Are video sessions recorded and/or stored?